-Agricultural markets operate on a globally competitive scale, but to answer the challenges faced across nations – such as feeding the growing population and the increasing cost of production – international data sharing will be required.
-Data sharing can link those who need information with those who have it, resulting in more productive economies and reduced poverty.
+Agricultural markets operate on a globally competitive scale, but to answer the challenges faced across nations – such as feeding a growing population and the increasing cost of production – global data connectivity will be vital to the industry.
+Data connectivity can link those who need information with those who have it, resulting in more productive economies and reduced poverty.

 Open access has the potential to supply data not just to advanced economies, but can also help considerably in developing economies where access to data and infrastructure is often inhibited.

 The UK is trying to lead by example, with government data open to the public by default.
 Over 40% of all UK government open data derives from Defra, which amounts to over 12,000 datasets, mostly about food and farming or environmental subjects.